tlienart/Franklin.jl/docs/src/man/syntax.md

 ### Using raw HTML

-You can inject HTML by using `~~~ ... ~~~` which can be useful if, for instance, you occasionally want to have a specific layout such as text next to an image:
+You can inject HTML by using `~~~ ... ~~~` which can be useful if, for instance, you occasionally want to use a specific layout such as text next to an image:

 ```judoc
 Some text here in the "standard" layout then you can inject raw HTML: